natashamcintyre/bank-tech-test/README.md

 **Testing**
 - Good job on getting 100% coverage and you’ve shown good use of mocking to isolate your unit tests!
 - Consider testing some edge cases -- what if the balance becomes negative?
 Or what if someone deposits an amount with decimal numbers? *I misunderstood the aim of the task and was trying to duplicate the exact input as shown in the spec.
 Now implemented both decimals and negatives in tests*
-- You’re missing a feature test that shows that all of your classes work together *I think this is now implemented although I would like to clarify structure of this with coach*
+- You’re missing a feature test that shows that all of your classes work together *I think this is now implemented although I would like to clarify structure of this with coach* *done:)*
 - One could argue that by directly inspecting Account.transactions in your test, you’re testing state rather than behaviour. *I now have a question about this.
 If I remove these two tests, I still get 100% coverage, presumably because they are tested within the print_statement and feature tests?
 Does this imply these could/should be private methods?
 But they need to be called from outside class so can't be private.
-This is actaully also happening if I remove the #deposit? test from transaction_spec.
-I am clearly testing this twice too, but where, and what is the right approach to testing here?*
+This is actually also happening if I remove the #deposit? test from transaction_spec.
+I am clearly testing this twice too, but where, and what is the right approach to testing here?*\
+*Conclusion - 100% coverage should be for unit tests.
+Feature testing comes afterwards to check all classes are working together appropriately.
+Remember that SimpleCov isn't necessarily smart and 100% isn't everything - make sure the testing is meaningful and covers edge cases*
 **Minor:**
 - You could use symbols instead of strings for Transaction.type *done*
 - You could make your life a little easier in prepare_transaction_row by formatting numbers using format strings.
 Right now your solution only works for whole integer amounts. *done*